Blower Door Test

 - Reduce energy consumption due to air leakage

 - Avoid uncomfortable drafts caused by cold air leaking in from the outdoors

 The Value of a Blower Door Test.
 There is a lot of information we derive from this test.
-We know from the results how much air the house needs for heating and cooling.
-We know where the air is leaking from the house.
-Since hot air rises, leaks to the top of the house severely impact your energy source.
+We can also determine where the air is leaking from the house.
+Since hot air rises, leaks at the top of the house severely impact your energy source.
 For example, if there is a lot of recessed lighting on the top floor of a house, there will be considerably more hot air leaking to the top floor.

 How It Works

 A blower door is a variable speed fan that mounts into a frame and flexible panel of an exterior door.
 The fan, which is hooked up to pressure and airflow gauges, pulls air out of the house, lowering the air pressure inside.
 The higher outside air pressure then flows into the house through all unsealed cracks and openings.

 Energy Efficiency Experts uses a device to detect these air leaks, many of which can be easily sealed using caulk and foam.
 The data collected during this test can be used to determine the air infiltration rate of your home.